 The Governance Committee shall review and, if it deems appropriate, approve or ratify transactions involving the Corporation and related persons in accordance with the Related Party Transactions Policy.

 V. Duties and Responsibilities with Respect to Non-Employee Director Compensation.

 The Governance Committee shall evaluate and make recommendations to the Board regarding the compensation and benefits for non-employee directors.

-VII.
+VI.
 Additional Authority and Operation.